MartinLi2015/RoundedConersWithGlide/README.md

 # RoundedConersWithGlide
 Rounded Coners With Glide
 # About
-  you can learn how to rounded corners with this Glide.
+  You can learn how to rounded corners with this Glide.

   Also visit my post in my blog: **[The developer world is yours](http://thedeveloperworldisyours.com/android/rounded-corners-with-glide/#sthash.zMah6gXw.dpbs)**
   Libraries